B2 Brussels2 The Blog

 These missions are different from traditional peacekeeping missions, even if they can sometimes overlap.
 They cover the strengthening of the rule of law, observation, assistance to the security forces.
 They take place in neighboring countries whose stability is vital for the countries of the European Union, either because they are destined to integrate the European Union (Balkans), or because they adjoin the borders, where a crisis has an economic and human impact (immigration, for example) on nearby European countries.
 But they can also take place in distant countries where Europe nevertheless considers it has interests (Congo, Mali, Indian Ocean, etc.).

-A capacity and industrial policy in its infancy
+A capacity and industrial policy in its early stages

 The operational CSDP policy is coupled with capability concepts, in order to have the means to carry out these missions.
-This in itself can thus contribute to strengthening European industry.
-But no automatic link is made between the two objectives: the establishment of the capacities necessary to carry out CSDP missions can be done without necessarily developing an industrial capacity but simply by having recourse to the equipment available on the world market (American notably).
+In itself, this can contribute to strengthening European industry.
+But no automatic link is made between the two objectives: the establishment of capacities necessary to carry out CSDP missions can be done without necessarily developing an industrial capacity but simply by using equipment available on the world market (particularly American).

 At the same time as this policy has gradually developed in either an intergovernmental or community framework, a policy aimed at structuring defense markets.
-It is not (or at least not yet) an industrial policy but a dual-purpose regulatory policy.
-On the one hand, it is necessary to ensure that national defense structures can adapt to new civil regulatory data (single sky, data protection, etc.) and/or ensure that their specificity is preserved.
-On the other hand, it is a matter of harmonizing different rules (public procurement, export of goods, etc.) existing within the European Union, bearing in mind precisely the specificity of this market.
-Work carried out mainly by the European Commission with the European Defense Agency.
+This is not (or at least not yet) an industrial policy but a dual-purpose regulatory policy.
+On the one hand, it is necessary to ensure that national defence structures can adapt to new civil regulatory data (Single Sky, data protection, etc.) and/or ensure that their specificity is preserved.
+On the other hand, it is a question of harmonising different rules (public procurement, exports of goods, etc.) existing within the European Union, bearing in mind the specificity of this market.
+This work is mainly carried out by the European Commission with the European Defence Agency.

 Related policies